The Return (2006 film): Plot

 Drawn by the image to the Texas town where the bar is located, a place she has not been since childhood, Joanna meets a man named Terry Stahl, whose wife, Annie, was stalked, brutally assaulted, and left to die fifteen years before, a crime of which Terry was suspected but not convicted.
 Joanna continues to have visions of this crime and the events that led up to it, and to discover other links between Annie's life and hers.
 She meets the real killer and is led by what she has seen in her visions to recover the knife he used from its hiding place.
 She is then stalked, herself.
 She finds herself drawn into a repetition of the crime, but this time she stabs her assailant with the recovered knife, using the original weapon to avenge the original crime.

 The story ends with the revelation that Annie, clinging to life as Terry drove her to the hospital after the original assault, died when his car crashed into one driven by Joanna's father, in which the eleven-year-old Joanna was a passenger.
-After momentary unconsciousness, the young Joanna seems to have survived the crash.
-A silent Joanna is seen reflecting on who she is and what has happened to her.
-She seems to reach an inner resolution of these questions.
+Shortly after she expires, Joanna starts awake, with the implication that Annie's soul has reincarnated in her body, therefore "a different girl".
+As the movie ends, a silent Joanna is seen reflecting on who she is and what has happened to her.